nzfeng/signed-heat-3d/README.md

 If you do not clone recursively, some submodules or sub-submodules will not clone.
 Initialize/update these submodules by running `git submodule update --init --recursive` or `git submodule update --recursive`.

+Linear solves are accelerated using the algebraic multigrid library [AMGCL](https://amgcl.readthedocs.io/en/latest/), which (unfortunately) requires Boost.
+Boost can be installed on macOS using `brew install boost`; Windows and Linux users should probably follow the instructions on the [Boost website](https://www.boost.org/releases/latest/).
+If you do not want to use Boost, use `cmake -DSHM_NO_AMGCL=On` to compile to a program without AMGCL but with solve times \~5x slower (more or less for larger/smaller problems).
+Force use of AMGCL via `cmake -DSHM_NO_AMGCL=Off`.

 # Mesh & point cloud input

 ## File formats